File

 For the complete source code related to this use case, see the following files:

-Create a directory or file in Mobile Applications
+Create a directory or file (Optional feature)

 Creating a directory or file in a sandboxed section of a local file system is a useful file management skill: